(#40) Why Did Jesus Leave?

 Jesus is saying that both He and the Father would come and make their home in us.
 So, who dwells within us?
 The fullness of God: Father, Son and Holy Spirit.
 Yes, it is true that this indwelling is the primary work of the third person in the Trinity, but God is not split up into parts.

-When we truly begin to ponder this and meditate upon it, this has to be one of the most amazing truth claims in all of Scripture: that God Himself dwells within us.
+When we truly begin to ponder this and meditate upon it, this must be one of the most amazing truth claims in all of Scripture: that God Himself dwells within us.
 Who can fathom this?

 There have been volumes written on why Jesus said He “had” to go away in order for the Holy Spirit to come.
 Let me give you my ranch/farm-common-sense answer, for we don’t have anything in Scripture that speaks to this directly.